-Among about 150 collections, there is only one document that does not contain the word Zi.
-The name of the book is HaiDaoSuanJing that belongs to the category of mathematic.
-It makes sense that this book does not have Zi.
-Since the book has nothing to do with "son", and its length is relatively short.
-However, it does not seem to make sense that all other various types of documents have the word Zi (son), taking 99.3% of all.
-The broad usage of Zi in various books is a feature for the character of Zi.
+Among about one-hundred fifty collections, there is only one document that does not contain the word Zi.
+The name of the book is HaiDaoSuanJing that belongs to the category of mathematics.
+It makes sense that this book does not have Zi, since the book has nothing to do with "son," and its length is relatively short.
+However, it does not seem to make sense that all other various types of documents have the word Zi (son), approximately 99.3%.
+The broad usage of Zi in various books is a feature evidence of for the importance of of Zi in pre-Qin writings.
 The frequency-spectrum of this book can be seen in Figure-3.
 For simplification, this document will be excluded in the further frequency-spectrum analysis.

-There are two documents to show that the frequency of Zi is "unreasonably" high and ranked on the top among the distinct words: the book of LunYu and SanZiJing.
+There are two documents to show that the frequency of Zi is "unreasonably" high and ranked among the top of distinct words: the book of LunYu and SanZiJing.
 Both of them belong to Ru family.
 The book of LunYu is an important book in Ru family, which is about morality, politics and philosophy, etc. SanZiJing is a rhythm teaching book for students.
 For frequency-spectrum see Figure-1 and Figure-2.

 For other documents, the top ranked characters are: 之 x97, 也 x12, 的 x8, 不 x7, 了 x4, 曰 x3, 者 x3, 十 x2, 有 x2, 于 x1, 从 x1, 以 x1, 兮 x1, 其 x1, 年 x1, 惟 x1, 水 x1, 道 x1, 阴 x1. 韵 x1.
 All of these are grammatical words except 水 x1, means "water," is consistent with the content of the book of ShuiJingZhu 水经注 about rivers. and 曰 x3, 道 x1, means 'speak', widely used in fiction.

-By the survey of all frequency-spectrum, it is found that there are about 50 documents, one-third of the selected, the rank of Zi is in the top 10.
-About 80 documents, about half of the collection, the rank of Zi is in the top 20.
+By the survey of all frequency-spectrum, it is found that there are about fifty documents, one-third of the selected, the rank of Zi is in the top ten.
+About eighty documents, roughly half of the collection, the rank of Zi is in the top twenty.
 Figure-4 shows a spectrum of the rank of Zi in the collection of the documents.
 This figure is consistent with the frequency of Zi in the spectrum over the selected documents.
 (See Figure-5).
 These two figures show that the frequency of character Zi is relatively stable between the lowest and highest.

 A categorized frequency-spectrum (Figure-6) shows that Ru family (in red color) have higher frequency usage of Zi than others.
 The second one is the historical books.
-The similarity of the frequency-spectrum of Zi between Ru and historical books show that they have something in common about the character Zi—the core value of china is Ru.
+The similarity of the frequency-spectrum of Zi in Ru and in the historical books show that they have something in common about the character Zi—the core value of China is Ru.

 The changes of the frequency-spectrum according to the simplified Chinese dynasty based periodic classification can be seen in Figure-7.
-The figure shows that the usage of Zi experienced two dramatic drops, one in QinHan, and on is in post-Modern.
-From the view of the common era, there exists a sharp drop between BC and AD. (see Figure-8) as compared with other characters changes in history, for example, Zhi in Figure-9 and Figure-10.
+The figure shows that the usage of Zi experienced two dramatic drops, one in QinHan, and on is in post-Modern writings.
+From the view of the Common Era, there exists a sharp drop between BC and AD. (see Figure-8) as compared with other characters changes in history, for example, Zhi in Figure-9 and Figure-10.

-The top 20 highest frequency words immediately used after word Zi are listed below according to the periodic of common era : BC: 曰之不以也为胥墨贡对产者孙而路有谓何使言 AD: 曰之善不孙也言为牙所以等者吼云有名路是一
+The top twenty highest frequency words immediately used after word Zi are listed below according to the periodic of Common Era : BC: 曰之不以也为胥墨贡对产者孙而路有谓何使言 AD: 曰之善不孙也言为牙所以等者吼云有名路是一

 It can be found from the list that there is no significant differences in usage between BC and AD.
-A common meaningful word follows Zi is Yue 曰, which means speak, talk, say and utter.
+A common meaningful word that follows Zi is Yue 曰, which means speak, talk, say and utter.
 It can be concluded that Zi is frequently inferred as a speaker/talker.